Losses Minimal For Beekeepers After Harsh Winter - PembinaValleyOnline.com

 For the most part, Wiebe says their hives faced minimal losses, and what he's heard from other keepers, their colonies have fared well too.
 One of the issues beekeepers were facing was the early fall; Wiebe says because of the lack of flowering plants, supplements were a necessity to keep a hive's strength up.

 Though spring preparations are incredibly busy, Wiebe says local beekeepers aren't slacking during the winter months.
-On the first Tuesday each month, a group called the Pembina Valley Beekeepers Association meets at the Morden library to discuss new advances in the field and better ways to care for their bees.
+On the first Tuesday each month, a group called the South Central Beekeepers Association meets at the Morden library to discuss new advances in the field and better ways to care for their bees.

 "We'll discuss industry items; we do have more for-profit beekeepers, but we do have a mix of commercial to one or two hive hobbyists, so we try to talk about things where people have questions for the more senior beekeepers.
 We had a provincial apiarist come out and talk about disease and prevention at our last meeting."